Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Ablation study

 \section{Ablation study}

 In Section~\ref{sec:ablation_study:norm_layer} we investigate the effect of adapting the normalization layer to the change of temporal resolution in the data.
-While in Section~\ref{sec:ablation_study:input_adapt} we investigate different type of adaptation, where instead of adapting the models as in our proposed methods, we adapt the input to the model.
+In Section~\ref{sec:ablation_study:input_adapt} we investigate different types of adaptation, where instead of adapting the models as in our proposed methods, we adapt the input to the model.
+In Section~\ref{sec:various_to_coarse_tranformations}, we investigate the performance when the coarse resolution sequences are obtained using different methods.
+We evaluate the impact of spike sparsity on the performance of our methods in Section~\ref{sec:sparsity}.
+We discuss an alternative method for linearization of the neuron dynamics in Section~\ref{sec:deviation_Hf_in_A}.